film42/snitch/README.md

 Must provide at least one process or host to check:
   -check value
         List of host:port combos to check.
-Example: --check localhost:1234 --check localhost:3422 -port int
+Example: --check localhost:1234 --check localhost:3422 -error-rate float
+        Rate at which snitch begins to respond with a 500 error (default 0.7) -port int
         Port to listen on (default 9999)
   -process value